Nexirift/support/docs/faq.md

 ### What software does Nexirift use?

-Nexirift runs on Sharkey, which is open-source social networking software that's part of the ActivityPub federation protocol.

-### What is Sharkey?

-Sharkey is a fork of Misskey, a free and open-source social networking software that's part of the ActivityPub federation protocol.
+Nexirift runs on Pulsar, a fork of Sharkey which is a fork of Misskey.
+It is an open-source social networking software that's part of the ActivityPub federation protocol.

 See [here](https://docs.joinsharkey.org/docs/comparison/misskey) for more information.